rrich-kray/weather-dashboard/README.md

 # Weather Dashboard

-This repository contains the HTML, CSS and Javascript code for the Weather Dashboard Project.
+This repository contains the HTML, CSS and JavaScript code for the Weather Dashboard Project.

 ## Table of Contents